lsst-dm/dmtn-010/index.rst

 ^^^^^^^^^^^

  * Minimal initial time investment.
- * FITS WCS standard immediately available to us.
+ * FITS WCS standard and extensions (e.g. SIP, TPV) immediately available to us.
  * More complicated distortion models immediately available to us.
  * API for adding additional models.
  * AST is written in C, so is callable from C++.